Coronavirus – health and wellbeing

 School nurses are still able to offer confidential advice and support on a wide range of issues including behaviour, continence, sleep, healthy eating, self-harm, minor accidents and illnesses, and long term health conditions.
 You can text them on 07480 635423.
 Young people age 11-19 can also use this number to use the Chathealth service about any concerns or health issues.

+As coronavirus cases increase again, NHS services will be under renewed pressure.
+But for the time being child development and therapy services are unchanged from the position in September and have been told their staff will not be immediately called away to work on the NHS COVID-19 response this time around.
 East Sussex Therapy One Point (TOP) continues to be the first point of contact for families or professionals with any concerns about a child’s therapy, referrals or assessments.
-TOP is staffed by therapists from Monday to Friday, 9am to 4pm 0300 123 2652 or firstname.lastname@example.org
+TOP is staffed by therapists from Monday to Friday, 9am to 4pm 0300 123 2652 or email@example.com

 The Scott Unit in Eastbourne has been decommissioned to support the COVID response – a particular challenge as they are currently working with paediatricians to reset the ASD diagnostic pathway for children under 11.
 It is hoped that face to face ASD diagnostic clinics can start to be provided from Crowborough Memorial Hospital soon.